hexart/prompt-booster/apps/desktop/README.md

 The Prompt Enhancer desktop client is a cross-platform application based on the Electron framework, designed to provide users with a native desktop experience.
 This application packages the web version of the Prompt Enhancer functionality as a standalone application, supporting Windows, macOS, and Linux operating systems, with all features available without requiring a browser.

+**Important Note**: The desktop client is designed as a completely independent package separate from the main project structure.
+While it consumes the compiled web assets, it maintains its own dependency management and build system, allowing for standalone development and compilation without requiring the entire project codebase.

 ### 1.1 Key Features

 - **Native Application Experience**: Runs as a standalone desktop application without needing a browser